nasa/cumulus/tasks/add-unique-granuleID/README.md

 ### Config Object

-The config object has two keys, hashLength, which allows specification of the truncated size of the MD5 hash used to uniquify the granuleID, defaulting to 8, and includeTimestampHashKey, which controls how the unique granule ID is generated for the next processing step.
+The config object has two keys, `hashLength`, which allows specification of the truncated size of the MD5 hash used to uniquify the `granuleID`, defaulting to 8, and
-When set to false, the default value, the hash is based only on the collectionId + producerGranuleId (the original granuleId).
-This supports granule payloads with duplicate IDs across collection, but does not support uniquifying duplicates of the same granule in a single collection.
-It will result in collisions if there are duplicate granules within the same collection and includeTimestampHashKey is set to false.
-When set to true, the hash used for the new granuleId includes a timestamp in addition to collectionId + producerGranuleId, ensuring that duplicate granules with the same producerGranuleId can coexist, even within the same collection since all granuleIds will be uniquified.
+`includeTimestampHashKey`, which is a boolean that controls how the unique hash is generated in the `generateUniqueGranuleId` function.
+- If `false`: The hash is based only on `id` and `collectionId`.
+This means:
+    - Duplicates within the same collection will collide, as their hash will be identical.
+    - Duplicates across different collections are supported.
+- If `true`: The hash includes `id`, `collectionId`, and a timestamp, ensuring:
+    - All granules are uniquified, even duplicates in the same collection.
+    - Collision risk is extremely low (less than 0.1%).

 ```json
 {